Trout hits milestone homer to lead Angels over Royals 6-3

 TRACKING TROUT

-Trout joins Jimmie Foxx, Mickey Mantle, Juan Gonzalez, Ken Griffey Jr. and Alex Rodriguez as the only AL players to hit 250 or more home runs prior to their age 28 season.
+Trout joins Jimmie Foxx, Mickey Mantle, Juan Gonzalez, Ken Griffey Jr. and Alex Rodriguez as the only AL players to hit 250 or more home runs before their age 28 season.

 He is also the 13th player to accomplish that milestone overall.
 Teammate Albert Pujols, Mel Ott, Eddie Mathews, Frank Robinson, Hank Aaron, Andruw Jones and Giancarlo Stanton reached it while playing in the NL.

 Eight of Trout’s 10 homers this season have come at home.
-The tape-measure shot fell four feet shy of his career best, which came at Coors Field off Colorado’s Chris Rusin in 2015.
+The tape-measure shot fell 4 feet shy of his career best, which came at Coors Field off Colorado’s Chris Rusin in 2015.

 ROUGH STARTS